 The best independent guide to the Algarve

 Portugal’s Algarve is a sumptuous mix of turquoise water decorated with jagged rock formations, golden beaches flanked by limestone cliffs, and cobbled villages with castle ruins.
-Boasting abundant sunshine and some of the best weather in Europe, the Algarve is the perfect spot for an extended holiday.
+Boasting abundant sunshine and some of the best weather in Europe, the Algarve is the perfect spot for a slow paced and authentic holiday.

-The Algarve is the southernmost region of Portugal, a narrow strip of land that stretches 155 kilometers along the southern coast and 50 kilometers on the western side.
-To the north it borders the Alentejo region, to the south and west it borders the Atlantic Ocean and on the eastern side it meets the Guadiana River that it shares with Spain.
+The Algarve is the southernmost region of Portugal, a narrow strip of land that stretches 155 kilometers along the southern coastline and 50 kilometers to the interior.
+To the north the Algarve borders the rural Alentejo region, while to the east is the mighty Guadiana River that forms the natural border with Spain.

-Shoulder season is the best time of year for slow travel in the Algarve, either in the spring, from March through May or in the autumn, from September through to the end of October.
-This ensures you will avoid the high prices and overcrowded peak season of summer and still manage to avoid the rains during the winter months.
-And the weather will be perfect for exploring or even to catch some rays on the beach.
+The shoulder season is the best time of year for slow travel in the Algarve, either in the spring, from March through May or in the autumn, from September through to the end of October.
+This ensures you will avoid the high prices and overcrowded peak season of summer while missing the (possibly) wet winter months.

 Large towns (green): 1) Lagos 2) Praia da Rocha 3) Albufeira 4) Vilamoura

 Medium towns (yellow): 1) Alvor 2) Carvoeiro 3) Armação de Pêra 4) Olhos de Água 5) Quarteira 6)Tavira 7) Monte Gordo